Lashkar-e-Taiba: Activities

-The group conducts training camps and humanitarian work.
+The group operates terrorist training camps and does humanitarian work.
 Across Pakistan, the organization runs 16 Islamic institutions, 135 secondary schools, an ambulance service, mobile clinics, blood banks and seminaries according to the South Asia Terrorism Portal.

+In 2002, the group's annual religious congregation (ijtema) was the second-largest gathering among Pakistan's religious parties, with around 1 million participants, after Tablighi Jamaat (2 million) but ahead of other traditional Islamist parties such as the Jamaat-e-Islami (500,000).

-The group actively carried out attacks on Indian Armed Forces in Jammu and Kashmir.
+The group actively carries out suicide attacks on Indian Armed Forces in Jammu and Kashmir.

-Some breakaway Lashkar members have been accused of carrying out attacks in Pakistan, particularly in Karachi, to mark its opposition to the policies of former president Pervez Musharraf.
+Some breakaway Lashkar-e-Taiba members have been accused of carrying out attacks in Pakistan, particularly in Karachi, to mark its opposition to the policies of former president Pervez Musharraf.

 Publications

 Christine Fair estimates that, through its editing house Dar al Andalus, "LeT is perhaps the most prolific producer of jihadi literature in Pakistan."
-By the end of the 90s, the Urdu monthly magazine Mujallah al-Dawah had a circulation of 100 000, another monthly magazine, Ghazwa, of 20 000, while other weekly and monthly publications target students (Zarb-e-Tayyaba), women (Tayyabaat), children and those who are literate in English (Voice of Islam and Invite) or Arabic (al-Ribat.)
-It also publishes, every year, around 100 booklets, in many languages.
+By the end of the 90s, the Urdu monthly magazine Mujallah al-Dawah had a circulation of 100 000, another monthly magazine, Ghazwa, of 20 000, while other weekly and monthly publications target students (Zarb-e-Tayyaba), female students (Tayyabaat), children and those who are literate in English (Voice of Islam and Invite) or Arabic (al-Ribat).
+It also published, every year, around 100 booklets, in many languages.
 It has been described as a "profitable department, selling lacs of books every year."

+Antisemitism

+Lashkar-e-Taiba, the Pakistan-based Islamic terrorist group, has also expressed antisemitic views.
+The organization declares the Jewish people to be "Enemies of Islam" and designates Israel as an "Enemy of Pakistan".

+The Hasidic Jewish (Chabad) religious centre Nariman House in Mumbai was hit by Lashkar-e-Taiba militants during the 2008 Mumbai attacks in India.
+The sole surviving perpetrator of the attack, Ajmal Kasab, was eventually captured by Indian security forces.
+Antisemitic views were evident from the testimonies of Kasab following his arrest and trial.

 Training camps

-The LeT training camps are presently located at a number of locations in Pakistan.
-These camps, which include its base camp, Markaz-e-Taiba in Muridke near Lahore and the one near Manshera, are used to impart training to militants.
+The LeT militant training camps are in a number of locations in Pakistan.
+These camps, which include the base camp, Markaz-e-Taiba in Muridke near Lahore and the one near Manshera, are used to impart training to militants.
 In these camps, the following trainings are imparted: